Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Oktober 2025 17.31.33 UTC
+- WIB: Selasa, 14 Oktober 2025 18.23.18 UTC
-- WITA: Selasa, 14 Oktober 2025 18.31.33 UTC
+- WITA: Selasa, 14 Oktober 2025 19.23.18 UTC
-- WIT: Selasa, 14 Oktober 2025 19.31.33 UTC
+- WIT: Selasa, 14 Oktober 2025 20.23.18 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship